oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 This is the second of several labs that are part of the **Oracle Public Cloud Touch the Cloud workshop.**

 We are going to look at the process approval workflow that had being kicked off from Lab 100's Mobile Application.
+If Lab 200 is your starting point, then you can have a look at the appendix at the end of this lab, to create a couple of tasks to work on.

 ## Objectives